 Causality assessment in market transformation programs is required to firmly link incremental adoption and other changes in the market to MTI interventions.
 The program theory and logic model include theorized linkages between interventions and market outcomes.
 By conducting research to assess the MPIs, the evaluator will gather data from multiple lines of evidence to validate those linkages and establish causality between MTI activities and outcomes.
-The evaluator will assess causality for each MPI where practical, to support the overall causality assessment.
+The evaluator will assess causality for each MPI where practical to support the overall causality assessment.

 The evaluator will conduct causality assessment based on a "preponderance of evidence" approach with methods including: document review; in-depth interviews with market actors, decision makers and stakeholders; and historical tracing.
-The evaluator will use empirical evidence from all data sources specified in the MTI Evaluability Map (see attachment) to determine whether observed market outcomes (as measured by the MPIs) can be traced back to MTI interventions and non-MTI market drivers.
+The evaluator will use empirical evidence from all data sources specified in the MTI Evaluability Map (see the attachment at the end of this document) to determine whether observed market outcomes (as measured by the MPIs) can be traced back to MTI interventions and non-MTI market drivers.

-For example, to determine whether the RHP MTI accelerated and increased market adoption of efficient room heat pumps, the evaluator would consider all the available evidence that the MTI interventions the logic model led to the theorized outcomes as well as evidence that those outcomes increased and accelerated market adoption.
+For example, to determine whether the Induction Cooking MTI accelerated and increased market adoption of efficient electric cooktops, the evaluator would consider all the available evidence that the MTI interventions the logic model led to the theorized outcomes as well as evidence that those outcomes increased and accelerated market adoption.
 In addition, the evaluator will consider alternative explanations and causes for the observed market outcomes.
 Consideration of evidence to support alternate explanations of change is important to avoid confirmation bias.